donnieprakoso/workshop-eventDrivenMicroservices/README.md

 The content of this workshop will be updated regularly and if you have questions or find issues in this workshop, please file them as an Issue.

+## Feedback is Welcome
+Please help us to provide your feedback.
+Participants who complete the surveys from AWS Innovate Online Conference - Modern Applications Edition will receive a gift code for USD25 in AWS credits.
+AWS credits will be sent via email by 30 November, 2021.
+[Feedback link is here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6x7UgBL9FHn59dA?Session=HOL7).

 ## Workshop Structure
 This repo consists of 3 workshops: